Quantum chemistry

 end

-The calculation box size L should be large enough to hold all relevant phyics.
+The calculation box size L should be large enough to hold all relevant physics.
 All wavefunctions should have decayed to practically zero at the box boundary.
 Note that excited states or anions can be quite large.
 The box size is given in atomic units (1 a.u. = 52 pm).

 Generally it is advisable to use as few numerical parameters as possible, as they are usually dependent on each other